Self induced Hall Effect in current carrying bar: Hall Effect: Nonuniform viscous flow

 \subsection{Magnetic field screening}

-We now demonstrate that the magnetic field can be pushed out from the sample bulk as stronger as the system becomes closer to zero resistance state threshold.
-Remind that the flux velocity distribution specified by Eq.(12) was found under assumption of a fixed electric field $E_{z}$.
-Using Eq.(16) the later can be represented in terms of total current $I$.
-As a result, both the distribution of the current density $j_{z}(y)$ and the transverse magnetic field $B_{x}(y)$ specified by Eqs.(12),(13) and Eq.(9) respectively yield
+We now find both the current density and magnetic field spatial profiles for system closer to superconductivity threshold.
+Recall that the all previous discussion concerned the presence of a finite electric field $E_{z}$.
+Aiming to account for superconductivity(i.e. when $E_{z}=0$) we inverse Eq.(\ref{SC_current}) and, then find the electric field as a function of the average current density $\overline{j}$.
+Combining the result with Eq.(\ref{Solution_2}) we obtain the flux velocity distribution in terms of the average current density.
+The current density profile $j_{z}(y)$ and transverse magnetic field $B_{x}(y)$ specified by Eq.(\ref{Transversed_Field}) read:

-Remind that $j=\frac{I}{\pi R_{0}^{2}}$ is the average current density.
-As expected, for uniform flow $\kappa=1$ one obtains $j_{z}(y)=j$, $B_{x}=2B_{0}y$.
-Then, Eq.(34) gives the correct values of the current density $j_{z}=j\kappa$ and the magnetic field $B_{x}=\pm B_{0}$ at the inner walls $y=\pm1/2$ of the bar.
-We plot the dependencies given by Eq.(34) in Fig.10.
-At fixed diamagnetic parameter $\kappa>1$ the growth of the fluid viscosity leads to progressive shift of the current towards the inner wall of the bar.
+Eq.(\ref{J_B real}) gives the correct values of the diamagnetic current density $j_{M}$ and the amplitude of the magnetic field $B_{0}=\frac{2\pi}{c}\overline{j}d$ at the inner walls of the sample $y=\pm 1/2$.
+For $\kappa=1$ one recovers the result for uniform current flow, namely $j_{z}(y)=\overline{j}$, $B_{x}=-2B_{0}y$ .
+As an example, the dependencies given by Eqs.(\ref{J_B real}) are plotted in Fig.\ref{Fig6} for fixed diamagnetic parameter $\kappa=4$.
+Evidence shows that fluid viscosity enhancement leads to progressive shift of the current towards the inner walls of the bar.
 Simultaneously, the magnetic field is pushed out from the sample bulk.